dfinity/motoko/guide/style.md

   func foo(x : Nat, _futureFlag : Bool) { ... };
   ```

-  Rationale: A type checker can warn about unused identifiers, which can be circumvented by explicitly prepending `_` to its name to document intention.
+  Rationale: A type checker can warn about unused identifiers, which can be suppressed by explicitly prepending `_` to its name to document intention.
   This aligns with the use of the keyword `_` for pattern wildcards.